-As provided by NDAC and DD Division policy, criminal background checks must be conducted on all prospective employees of licensed DD provider agencies who may have direct access to individuals served.
+As provided by NDAC and DD Section policy, criminal and background checks must be conducted on all prospective employees of licensed DD provider agencies who may have direct access to individuals served.
 This includes direct care positions, administrative positions, and other support positions that have contact with individuals served.
-When prospective employees have lived in North Dakota for less than five consecutive years, a national criminal record check is obtained.
-When prospective employees have lived in the state for more than five years, only a state criminal record check is required.
+When prospective employees have lived in North Dakota for less than five consecutive years, a national criminal and background record check is obtained.
+When prospective employees have lived in the state for more than five years, only a state criminal and background record check is required.

-Per DD policy the Division reviews applicable records of an applicant to determine if the individual is eligible to be considered for employment by a licensed DD provider according to NDAC.
-If the offense is a direct bearing offense, the DD provider is notified that the employee cannot provide services to the DD participant.
+Per policy, upon receiving the results of the background check from all sources, DD licensed provider agencies will determine if further review is required by DD Section. the DD Section reviews applicable records of an applicant to determine if the individual is eligible to be considered for employment by a licensed DD provider according to NDAC.
+If the offense is a direct bearing offense, the DD provider is notified that the employee the employee cannot provide services to the a DD participant.